vinnicc/dota/README.md

 ## API Objects

-Only for reference.
 You won't need to instantiate on these classes directly and it's not advisable to do so as the API might change anytime.
 Using `Dota.api` alone should be enough in most cases.

 ### Dota::API::Item